Sechseläuten: Burning the Böögg during the years

 In 2008, heavy rains soaked the Böögg and the wood pyre materials so much that firemen had to spray the pyre with kerosene or fuel oil after initial ignition in addition to 15 liters of fire accelerant which was initially thrown on the pyre.
-It took 26:01 minutes for the Bööggs head to explode which indicates a poor weather summer.The fact that the head, instead of traditionally exploding, burnt down very quietly caused a lot of confusion.
+It took 26:01 minutes for the Bööggs head to explode which indicates a poor weather summer.
+The fact that the head, instead of traditionally exploding, burnt down very quietly caused a lot of confusion.
 After approximately 20 minutes the head had burnt away completely, but leaving a large piece of the neck hanging from the stake.
 It was the explosion of that piece that ended this year's event.

 In 2012, it took 12 minutes and 07 seconds, and in this year there was some confusion if both firecrackers in the neck of the Böögg had exploded.
 It was determined that 12 min 07 secs was the mark.

 In 2014, the head exploded quite quickly (7 Minutes and 23 seconds) but it ended up being a poor summer.

 In 2015, the head exploded quite quickly and it ended up being a very good summer.

-In 2016, the head exploded after 43 minutes and 34 seconds, setting a new record.
+In 2016, the head exploded after 43 minutes and 34 seconds, setting a new record, which held until 2023.